Pseudo Elements

 Before

-It makes a pseudo-element that's the first child of the selected element.
+Creates a pseudo-element that is the first child of the selected element.

 Styled content